HÖRST

 Table of contents

-Symptoms of hearing loss in old age: when should you see a doctor?
+Symptoms of hearing loss in old age: When should you see a doctor?

 - Tympanometry: Measures the pressure in the middle ear and can reveal problems with the eardrum.